MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-pipeline-component.md

 ---
-title: How to nest pipeline components
+title: How to use pipeline components in pipeline jobs
 titleSuffix: Azure Machine Learning
-description: Learn how to nest pipeline components to build Azure Machine Learning pipeline jobs by using CLI v2, Python SDK v2, or the studio UI.
+description: Learn how to nest multistep pipeline components in Azure Machine Learning pipeline jobs by using CLI v2, Python SDK v2, or the studio UI.
 services: machine-learning
 ms.service: azure-machine-learning
 ms.subservice: mlops